vtexdocs/dev-portal-content/docs/guides/Getting-Started/getting-started/making-your-first-request.md

 In each Developer Portal API Reference you will also find two buttons referring to Postman at the top of the page: **DOWNLOAD POSTMAN COLLECTION** and **VIEW POSTMAN COLLECTION**.

-The **DOWNLOAD POSTMAN COLLECTION**  is button used to download the collection schema file in JSON format.
+The **DOWNLOAD POSTMAN COLLECTION** button is used to download the collection schema file in JSON format.
 This file can be imported into POSTMAN for testing.
-The **VIEW POSTMAN COLLECTION** button is used to view the collection schema in the browser.
+The **VIEW POSTMAN COLLECTION** button is used to view the collection schema in your browser.

-Another option for importing a schema into Postman is to copy the `cURL` from the desired API Reference and follow the Tutorial [Import cURL commands](https://learning.postman.com/docs/getting-started/importing-and-exporting/importing-curl-commands/#import-a-curl-command-into-postman).
+Another option for importing a schema into Postman is to copy the `cURL` from the desired API Reference and follow the tutorial [Import cURL commands](https://learning.postman.com/docs/getting-started/importing-and-exporting/importing-curl-commands/#import-a-curl-command-into-postman).